Ayton soars for last second alley-oop, Suns beat Clippers

+PHOENIX (AP) — Devin Booker sat in a chair with a crooked and swollen nose, complete with tape over three fresh stitches.

+He also had a big smile on his face, remembering Jae Crowder’s pass, Deandre Ayton’s tip-in dunk and a play that will live in Phoenix Suns lore for a long, long time.

-PHOENIX (AP) — Deandre Ayton jammed an alley-oop pass from Jae Crowder with 0.7 seconds left, giving the Phoenix Suns a thrilling 104-103 win over the Los Angeles Clippers on Tuesday night in Game 2 of the Western Conference finals.
+Ayton jammed an alley-oop pass from Crowder with 0.7 seconds left, lifting the Suns to a 104-103 win over the Los Angeles Clippers on Tuesday night in Game 2 of the Western Conference finals.

+It was a game that looked as if it was all but over, but Booker’s Suns were not going to be denied.

 The Suns were down one with 0.9 seconds left when Crowder lofted a high pass on an out-of-bounds play on the baseline.
-A soaring Ayton came down the lane and stuffed it through the net over L.A.’s Ivica Zubac as the crowd roared in disbelief at Phoenix Suns Arena.
+A soaring Ayton came down the lane and stuffed it through the net over L.A.’s Ivica Zubac as the crowd roared in disbelief.
+Booker — playing with a stitched up nose following a collision with Clippers guard Patrick Beverley — had a key screen on Zubac on the final play, which helped free Ayton.

+“The celebration and reaction were a little shaky,” Ayton said.
+“Because I wasn’t sure what I did.
+I wasn’t sure if it counted.”

-The referees spent about a minute reviewing the play before ruling the basket was good.
+The referees spent about a minute reviewing the play before ruling the basket was good and Booker spent some time jawing with Clippers players Rajon Rondo and Demarcus Cousins in the aftermath.
 The Clippers couldn’t get a shot off in the final 0.7 seconds.

+“Those are my Kentucky guys,” Booker said with a grin.
+“I told them ‘Go Big Blue.’”

 The Suns now have a 2-0 lead in the series heading to Los Angeles for Game 3 on Thursday night.
-The Clippers will be fighting from a 2-0 deficit for the third time in these playoffs after rallying to beat the Mavericks and Jazz in the first two rounds.
+The Clippers will be fighting from a 2-0 deficit for the third time in these playoffs after rallying to beat the Mavericks and Jazz.

 The Crowder-to-Ayton connection negated a Clippers rally that was led by Paul George, who had 26 points.